MrGeislinger/california-sb_79-vote-map/README.md

 ## Background

-The [SB-79 Housing development bill](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202520260SB79) passed on 2025 June 3rd.
+The [SB-79 Housing development bill](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202520260SB79) passed the Senate floor on 2025-06-03.
+It will next need to go to the Assembly and ultimately the Governor.

 I'm no expert, but many have said this is a huge win for home development _and_ transit development by allowing more multi-family housing to be built near